The "nth Root" used n times in a multiplication gives the original value

 Now let's see what happens when the exponent and root are different values (m and n).

-So ... you can move the exponent "out from under" the nth root, which may sometimes be helpful.
+So ... we can move the exponent "out from under" the nth root, which may sometimes be helpful.

-But there is an even more powerful method ... you can combine the exponent and root to make a new exponent, like this:
+But there is an even more powerful method ... we can combine the exponent and root to make a new exponent, like this:

 That is because the nth root is the same as an exponent of (1/n):